 First Nation communities face high rates of diabetes.
 Lheidli T’enneh offers resources to increase education and awareness of diabetes, support for healthy eating and physical activity, and screening for early detection of diabetes.

 Maintaining health can be different for everyone.
 Lheidli offers a range of activities and programs to help promote maternal and infant health, child health, school health, adolescent health, adult health, and Elder health.

 Partnering with Northern Health, this team of three offers one-on-one counselling services on reserve.
 This can be over a walk, talking in person, or in whatever way best accommodates someone in need of counselling.

 Early treatment and culturally safe care and support can help people with HIV/AIDS live longer and healthier lives.
 Lheidli provides education and activities so help band members better understand and prevent HIV/AIDS.

 Safe drinking water is an issue that affects First Nations communities across the country.
 Lheidli recognizes this and does weekly collections of water samples on reserve.
 Working with FNHA, these samples are tested for contaminants and the results are sent to Health Canada.
-Any findings are presented to the community, addressing any questions or concerns around water and sceptic systems.
+Any findings are presented to the community, addressing any questions or concerns around water and septic systems.
 This ensures residents not only have access to safe and healthy drinking water but remain informed.

 In order to better help those in home care, the Health Department conducts a needs assessment to develop a plan to assist members with chronic or acute illnesses so those individuals can maintain the best possible health, well-being, and independence.

-Lheidli T’enneh Learning Centre and Health Office
+Lheidli T’enneh North Office